erikaduan/textbook_notes/building_raps_with_r/raps_part_2_9.md

 communes <- get_test_communes(former_communes, current_communes)

 # Test whether all communes from our data set are represented
-# If the above code doesn’t show any communes, then this means that we are
+# If the above code does not show any communes, then this means that we are
 # accounting for every commune.

 setdiff(flat_data$locality, communes)